 Next, fill in all the information name, billing account, and app engine location, and so on.

 Go to API Manager > Library, then under the Google Cloud APIs section click on Cloud Deployment Manager API.
 And then finally, click Enable.

 Next, go to cloud.google.com then click the CONSOLE button in the upper right corner of the screen click.

-Then click on the Marketplace link in the left-hand of the screen.
+Then click on the Marketplace link on the left-hand of the screen.
 In the past, this option was called a cloud launcher.

 On the next page under Virtual machines select WordPress Google Cloud Click to Deploy.
-In case, that you don’t see this virtual machine you can use the search bar at the top of the page.
+Just in case you do not see this virtual machine, you can use the search bar at the top of the page.
 Just type WordPress Google Click to Deploy into the box and you should see WordPress as an option.